 Putting Leaky Homes Right

-Living in a leaky home is bad for your physical health and your financial wellbeing.
+Living in a leaky home is bad for your physical health and your financial well being.
 If moisture is getting into your home and is not addressed, the damage will eventually lead to major structural failure and a huge repair bill.
-Moisture in your building fabric provides a perfect environment for rot and dangerous moulds and this can lead to severe health problems for you and your family.
+Moisture in your wall structure provides a perfect environment for rot and dangerous moulds and this can lead to severe health problems for you and your family.

 The team at Allied Exteriors has been fixing homes that suffer from “leaky home syndrome” for over eight years and have completed over 2000 projects ranging from small plaster crack repairs to major plaster refurbishments to full reclads.
 We are very experienced at repairing leaky homes in Auckland and have the practical knowledge, technical expertise and track record to prove it.